BatoolKazmi/FilmCentral/testing-screenshots/README.md

   - [ ] Save changes and update the watch list accordingly.

 - [ ] I want to be able to mark a movie as watched once I've seen it (which should remove it from my watch list and place it on the completed list)
-  - [ ] Add a "mark as watched" button for each movie in the watch list.
-  - [ ] Move the movie to the completed list upon marking as watched.

 - [ ] I want to be able to add a score onto a movie that I've seen (either when moving it to completed or later)
-  - [ ] Allow users to add a score when marking a movie as watched.
-  - [ ] Provide an option to add or update the score later.

 - [ ] I want to be able to see all my finished movies sorted by score or date watched (developers choice)
-  - [ ] Display the completed list sortable by score and date watched.
-  - [ ] Provide sorting options for users.

 - [ ] I want to be able to update the number of times I've watched a movie on my completed list if I've watched it again
-  - [ ] Allow users to update the watch count for movies in the completed list.
-  - [ ] Save changes and display the updated watch count.

 - [ ] I want to be able to remove things from my planning list even if I don't end up watching it (e.g., I added the wrong one, or I changed my mind, etc)
-  - [ ] Add a "remove" button for each movie in the planning list.
-  - [ ] Remove the movie from the planning list upon confirmation.

 **BONUS**
 noting rn